bnarath/Toronto_Rental_Insight/README.md

 The purpose of this project is to help users find a rental property that fits within their budget as well as other requirements such as being located in a crime free neighborhood and is in close proximity to community services such as schools and healthcare centers.

 ### Data Sources
-* Toronto Rental Data - Cragslist, Kijiji
+* Toronto Rental Data - Craigslist, Kijiji
 * Crime
 * Community Services
 * Income